 Glasgow is the 21st-century magnet of Great Britain, with an energetic, yet sophisticated vibe.
 Formerly Britain's major center of industrial prowess, it has been rapidly transforming into a booming hub for art and culture in the past decades and prides itself on a never-ending stream of up-and-coming musicians that never seem to rest and the thriving nightlife.
 Glasgow is also home to many exciting modern Scottish restaurants dedicated to preserving their Scottish heritage, and some of the best shopping in the country.

-The self-proclaimed ‘Capital of the Highlands,’ Inverness, is Britain’s northernmost city and is surrounded by some of the world’s most breath-taking mountain and moor land scenery.
-It is straddling the River Ness, just a stone’s throw from Loch Ness, home of the legendary Monster, and houses some outstanding historic buildings.
+The self-proclaimed ‘Capital of the Highlands’ is Britain’s northernmost city and is surrounded by some of the world’s most breath-taking mountain and moor land scenery.
+Straddling the River Ness, just a stone’s throw from Loch Ness, home of the legendary Monster, it houses some outstanding historic buildings.
 Inverness offers easy access to a huge choice of outdoor activities and visitor attractions, from lochs and castles to battlefields and nature reserves.